OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ## Code Explanation

-This R script defines a function `process_chm_pipeline()` that automates the extraction of the above metrics for all tiles in a given LiDAR folder.
+This R script defines a function `process_chm_pipeline()` that automates the extraction of the above metrics for all tiles in a given Lidar folder.
 Below is a breakdown of how it works.

 ### 1. **Parallel Setup and Folder Initialization**

 The script uses the `future` package to run tiles in parallel (multisession plan).
 It creates separate output folders for each metric (DTM, DSM, CHM, etc.) under the specified `output_dir`.

-### 2. **LiDAR Catalog Configuration**
+### 2. **Lidar Catalog Configuration**

 A LAScatalog object is created from the `base_dir`.
 Tiling and buffer settings are configured for efficient chunk-wise processing with minimal edge artifacts.